Video Link: https://vimeo.com/293631145

 Chocolate and Sex Drive

-Chocolate can be a useful tool to increase sex drive, but depending on how you fulfill your cravings you could actually be doing yourself a disservice.
-The consumption of dark chocolate has been linked to improved Testosterone Levels and libido, but most Americans eat milk chocolate, which is heavily laced with simple sugars and milk which can suppress the benefits of the chocolate, and if you overeat, can contribute to weight gain and reduced Testosterone concentrations in the bloodstream.
+Chocolate can be a useful tool to increase sex drive, but depending on how you fulfill your cravings, you could be doing yourself a disservice.
+The consumption of dark chocolate has been linked to improved Testosterone Levels and libido.
+Still, most Americans eat milk chocolate, which is heavily laced with simple sugars and milk which can suppress the benefits of the chocolate, and if you overeat, can contribute to weight gain and reduced Testosterone concentrations in the bloodstream.

-Popcorn can be a fantastic snack, but to get the most out of the food with the fewest drawbacks you should cook your popcorn on the stove in a bit of heart-healthy oil, or, better yet, air pop your popcorn.
-Microwaved popcorn can have a negative impact on both your Testosterone Levels and your libido because the inside of the bag is covered with a chemical liner known as perfluorooctanoic acid, which is a Phthalate compound which has been scientifically proven to inhibit Testosterone Levels.
+Popcorn can be a fantastic snack, but to get the most out of the food with the fewest drawbacks, you should cook your popcorn on the stove in a bit of heart-healthy oil, or, better yet, air pop your popcorn.
+Microwaved popcorn can harm both your Testosterone Levels and your libido because the inside of the bag is covered with a chemical liner known as perfluorooctanoic acid, which is a Phthalate compound which has been scientifically proven to inhibit Testosterone Levels.
 This chemical can leach into the popcorn itself in low concentrations, and the more you are exposed to these compounds, the more you put your hormone health, as well as your prostate health, at risk.

 Diet Soda and Libido